birdandhike.com logo

 pinto valley

 Continuing south across the valley, the road bends to the west.
 After about 1.3 miles, the road forks (Wpt.
-5), but then rejoins on the other side of a little hill.
+05), but then rejoins on the other side of a little hill.
 The road eventually drops into a wash with many little ridges of hard sedimentary rock that cut across the wash.
 If water were flowing, these would form pretty little riffles in the stream.
-Through here, the sides of the canyon are an interesting mix of colors: light yellows, deep reds, greens, tans, and browns, with veins of gypsum crystals running through them.
+Through here, the sides of the canyon are an interesting mix of colors: light yellows, deep reds, greens, tans, and browns, with veins of gypsum crystals running throughout.

 pinto valley